Working with Humana People to People India (HPP-India), Planet Aid supports education and health promotion programs in India.

 In August 2009, Humana People to People India (HPPI) launched its teacher training program.
 The two-year program leads the students through intense coursework and the new teachers are encouraged to interact with, and be a strong educational influence on, the community in which they teach.

-As of December 2016, HPPI is training student-teachers at 7 locations in Haryana with approximately 1,500 student-teachers reaching over 15,000 primary school students in their teaching practice.
+As of December 2017, HPPI is training over 2,000 student-teachers and reaching over 30,000 primary school students in their teaching practice.
 Read more about Teacher Training.

-Planet Aid supports children in Northern India through the Step-up Centers.
-These schools provide access to education for underprivileged elementary school children who have been unable to attend formal schooling, in order to bring them back to mainstream education.
-The centers also actively work to mobilize local communities and assist children in enrolling in mainstream education when possible.
-The Centers operate under the auspices of the Sarva Shiksha Abhiyan program to make access to education available to all.
+Planet Aid supports children in North India through Kadam Step-Up Centers.
+These centers provide "bridge education" for underprivileged school children who have been unable to attend formal schooling, in order to bring them back to mainstream education.
+The centers also actively work to mobilize local communities and spread information about the importance of education.
+The centers operate under the auspices of Sarva Shiksha Abhiyan, a national program aimed at making access to education available to all.

 Total Control of the Epidemic

-The Total Control of the Epidemic (TCE) program was adopted in India to combat HIV/AIDS and diabetes in six areas in Northern India.
-This multi-faceted, community-based approach aims to mitigate the impact of these diseases by engaging communities to take control of their own risk factors, while also increasing access to prevention, treatment, and support services.
-Main activities of the project include identifying high-risk and vulnerable groups, one-on-one visits, disease testing, counseling services, condom distribution, and more.
+The Total Control of the Epidemic (TCE) program was adopted in India to combat HIV/AIDS and diabetes in six areas in North India.
+This multi-faceted, community-based approach aimed to mitigate the impact of these diseases by engaging communities to take control of their own risk factors, while also increasing access to prevention, treatment, and support services.
+Main activities of the project included identifying high-risk and vulnerable groups, one-on-one visits, disease testing, counseling services, condom distribution, and more.

 Green Action Neemrana

 Established in July of 2009, the Green Action Neemrana project works to protect those natural resources that are crucial to the livelihoods of the poor and marginalized in India.
 The project was supported by Planet Aid through 2016.
 By training farmers in sustainable methods and providing support groups, the project has increased farmers' production and income, leading to better food security and quality of life.

-The project is currently being implemented in nearly 70 villages, where it is introducing modern agriculture practices to increase production and promoting renewable and efficient energy to improve health and productivity.
+The project is currently introducing modern agriculture practices to increase production and promoting renewable and efficient energy to improve health and productivity.
 In 2016, the Green Action Neemrana project organized 400 meetings for 1,400 farmers.
 These meetings focused on issues faced by the farmers and taught them about modern farming methods including the use of micro nutrients, vermi-compost, drip irrigation, and rainwater harvesting.